scalameta/metals/docs/editors/vim.md

 ## Using an alternative LSP Client

-While we recommend using the `coc-metals` extions with `coc.nvim`, Metals will work with these alternative LSP clients.
+While we recommend using the `coc-metals` extension with `coc.nvim`, Metals will work with these alternative LSP clients.

 - [`vim-lsc`](https://github.com/natebosch/vim-lsc/): simple installation and